FACTS PAYMENT LINKS

 He pūko‘a kani ‘āina, “A coral reef that grows into an island”

 With the creation of the Explorations Series, we are now able to see keiki through four years of programs.
-To support that effort, the Enrichment Department has created a Matriculation “pipeline.”
+To support that effort, the Hawaiian Culture Based Education Department has created a Matriculation “pipeline.”